nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Table columns ###

-Providers **MUST** return all the columns as described in the table below, sorted by `Start Date` descending:
+Providers **SHALL** return all the columns as described in the table below, sorted by `Start Date` descending:

 <div>
 <table>